Simon-Institute-for-Longterm-Governance/si-website/src/content/blog/cern-for-ai-one-analogy-many-visions/index.md

 ### e) How does “CERN for AI” compare to other models for international technical cooperation on AI and/or European competitiveness in AI?

 It’s good to consider a broader range of analogies and models for the goal that “CERN for AI” aims to achieve.
 For example, Europe has top academic talent, strong regulatory frameworks, and a strong tradition of public investment.
 However, it lags behind the US and China in its commercial AI ecosystem.
 What mix of public-private coordination might be needed to foster both competitiveness and trustworthiness?
 What other models of international technical cooperation should be considered?

+## Join the discussion

+To explore these questions and more, join us on Thursday, July 10, 18:30-20:00 for the Geneva Security Debate “CERN for AI: Models for International Technical Cooperation in AI” hosted at the Geneva Centre for Security Policy.
+Please [register here](https://www.gcsp.ch/events/cern-ai-models-international-technical-cooperation-ai-geneva-security-debate).